-After making appropriate enquiries, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason the board of trustees continues to adopt the going concern basis in preparing the accounts.
-Further details regarding the adoption of the going concern basis can be found in the statement of accounting policies.
+After making appropriate enquiries, the board of trustees believe that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
+For this reason it continues to adopt the going concern basis in preparing the financial statements.
+Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.